General Product Questions

 - Support for a wideForeScout CounterACT variety of network enforcement methods: 1) VLAN assignment, 2) ACL management, 3) virtual firewall.
 This flexibility allows customers to quickly deploy our NAC solution in difficult network environments, e.g. when computers are daisy-chained to VoIP phones.

 - Automated MAC exception lists based on ForeScout CounterACT’s built-in endpoint profiler.
 CounterACT automatically identifies endpoints that do not support 802.1X supplicants—for example, printers—and will place these endpoints on the network and then add their MAC addresses to an exception list.
 CounterACT continuously maintains the exception list and monitors every endpoint in order to prevent MAC address spoofing. places authenticated endpoints into the proper VLAN according to the end-user’s role and as determined by LDAP grouping.
 ForeScout CounterACT places non-compliant or unverified endpoints in a remediation VLAN or in a lobby VLAN for inspection.
 The exact behavior is configurable by our customers.

 802.1X is just one type of authentication protocol that ForeScout CounterACT supports, the others being authentication against an LDAP directory such as Active Directory, authentication against CounterACT’s built-in guest registration database, and authentication against CounterACT’s built-in MAC address bypass list.
 It is up to the customer to choose which authentication protocol he wishes to use.

-In general, 802.1X is a very secure method of device authentication, but there are alternative approaches that are as secure.
-Some of our customers have reported that 802.1X is simple to deploy within a small and/or homogeneous environment, but as the environments become larger with more heterogeneous equipment and a large number of legacy devices which do not support 802.1X, the overhead of deploying 802.1X, managing the exception list, and deploying and remediating 802.1X supplicants becomes greater than the overhead of supporting the alternative authentication mechanisms that we support.
+In general, 802.1X is a very secure method of device authentication, but there are alternative approaches that are just as secure.
+As IT environments become larger with more heterogeneous equipment and a large number of legacy devices which do not support 802.1X, the overhead of deploying 802.1X, managing the exception list, and deploying and remediating 802.1X supplicants may become burdensome.
+In these situation, alternative authentication approaches should be considered.